Turn the Key Softly

 Turn the Key Softly is a 1953 British drama film directed by Jack Lee and starring Yvonne Mitchell, Joan Collins, Kathleen Harrison, and Terence Morgan.
-Lee and producer Maurice Cowan also wrote the screenplay, based on the 1951 novel of the same title by John Brophy, dealing with the first 24 hours of freedom for three women released on probation from prison on the same morning.
+Lee and producer Maurice Cowan wrote the screenplay, based on the 1951 novel of the same title by John Brophy, dealing with the first 24 hours of freedom for three women released on probation from prison on the same morning.
 It was shot at Pinewood Studios and on location around London.
 The film's sets were designed by the art director Donald M. Ashton.
 It was released by Rank's General Film Distributors.

 Plot

 Three women are released from Holloway Prison in London.
 Monica Marsden is a well-bred young woman, led into crime by her smooth-talking lover David; Monica took the fall for a crime he masterminded.
 Stella Jarvis is a beautiful West End prostitute.
 Mrs Quilliam is a kindly elderly widow, who lived in poverty and was jailed for repeat shoplifting offences.
 Monica proposes that the three should meet up later for a fancy dinner, for which she will pay, to discuss how their first day of freedom has gone.

 Monica goes to stay at her friend's flat and spends her morning job-hunting.
 Obtaining an office job despite her criminal record, she returns to the apartment and finds David waiting for her there.
 Although she is initially angry that he did not contact her once during her incarceration, he convinces her that the two of them can make a fresh start now that he is gainfully employed as a car salesman.
 He invites her to the theatre later that night.

 Stella is engaged to Bob, an honest bus conductor who has patiently waited for her to get out of prison so they can marry.
 She resolves to change her ways and make him a good wife.
 He tells her that they can marry the following week when he can take time off from his work.
 He gives her three pounds to rent a room in Canonbury (since his landlady will not let Stella stay with him) and to buy herself food.
 He tells her to meet him that evening after his shift ends.
 She takes the bus to rent the room, but her route takes her through Leicester Square, where she visits her prostitute friends and squanders the three pounds on a pair of earrings.

 Mrs Quilliam returns to her former room in the poor neighbourhood of Shepherd's Bush to her special friend, Johnny.
 Johnny turns out to be her beloved little dog, a Wire Fox Terrier, whom her neighbours have looked after.
 Mrs Quilliam has very little money.
 She and Johnny go to visit her daughter, Lila, who now lives in a nice suburban home with her husband and daughter.
 Lila, embarrassed by her mother's poverty and criminal record, is not happy to see her and coldly sends her away.